Belize at a glance

 - Partnerships with Local Pastors, Churches & Schools

 - Nice Hotel with Wi-Fi and a Pool

 - 3 Meals A Day: 2 at a Restaurant, 1 in the Village

-- Recreation or Local Cultural Experiences: Beach, Island, Snorkel, Jungle Waterfall, Living Maya, Monkey River, Rainforest Canopy Zipline, Zoo, River Tubing or Mayan Ruins
+- Recreation or Local Cultural Experiences: Beach, Island, Snorkel, Jungle Waterfall, Living Maya, Monkey River, Rainforest Canopy Zipline, River Tubing, Mayan Ruins, etc

 - Materials Provided: Group Leader Manual, Unlimited Consultations, Trip Promo Videos & Materials, Group T-Shirts, Branded Water Bottle, Fundraising Ideas